 Air Conditioning Units

-Air conditioning units remove heat from the air through the use of a compressor, a condenser, an expansion valve, a thermostat and a series of motorized fans.
+Air conditioning units remove heat from the air through the use of a compressor, a condenser, an expansion valve, a thermostat, and a series of motorized fans.
 Some units may be connected to air ducts or air handling equipment.
-Contrary to a widespread idea, air conditioning units do not add cold air to a space but instead removes heat from the existing air, making the space feel cooler.
+Contrary to a widespread idea, air conditioning units do not add cold air to a space but instead remove heat from the existing air, making the space feel cooler.

-Air conditioning units are usually placed in buildings where fans or natural breezes are inadequate because of temperature, air disturbance or pollution.
-Air conditioning systems often use air filters to maintain air quality and avoid spreading germs, pollutants or other unwanted irritants.
-They are used in residential buildings, industrial plants, factories, businesses, vehicles and many other places where cool air creates a more comfortable environment.
+Air conditioning units are usually placed in buildings where fans or natural breezes are inadequate because of temperature, air disturbance, or pollution.
+Air conditioning systems often use air filters to maintain air quality and avoid spreading germs, pollutants, or other unwanted irritants.
+They are used in residential buildings, industrial plants, factories, businesses, vehicles, and many other places where cool air creates a more comfortable environment.

-Air conditioning units have a thermostat that deforms in accordance with the current air temperature.
-When it reaches a predetermined temperature a sensor causes the unit to turn on until the thermostat measures the air temperature at a lower level.
+Air conditioning units have a thermostat that responds in accordance with the current air temperature.
+When it reaches a predetermined temperature, a sensor causes the unit to turn on until the thermostat measures the air temperature at a lower level.
 A/C units, as they are frequently abbreviated, use a chemical called a refrigerant that can change quickly from a gas to a liquid.
 Freon is the most commonly used refrigerant.
 This chemical is contained inside coils within the body of the main unit.
 The compressor causes the refrigerant to change from a cool gas to a hot gas under pressure.
 As the gas runs through the coils, it condenses into a liquid as the heat dissipates.
 It is forced through the small opening of the expansion valve, which helps it evaporate back into a cold low-pressure gas.
 This gas runs through the coils to absorb heat from the air, cooling the space.